 Most recent opinions on pulmonary embolism response teams from the 2019 European Society of Cardiology and European Respiratory Society Guidelines for pulmonary embolism is that the weight of the evidence and opinions are in favor of the usefulness and efficacy of response teams, and that further research is very likely to have an important impact https://academic.oup.com/eurheartj/article/41/4/543/5556136.

 In terms of potential interventions, we already know from our understanding of physiology that hemoydnamic collapse and death due to RV strain can occur from a life-threatening PE.
 We also know from previous literature that this risk can be mitigated by decreasing the RV clot burden.
-A previous trial of systemic thrombolysis versus anticoagulation alone demonstrated a significant improvement in hemodynamic parameters and prevention of hemodynamic collapse.
-Unfortunately this was at the expense of an unacceptably high risk of bleeding complications https://www.nejm.org/doi/full/10.1056/nejmoa1302097.
-A small RCT of 121 patients with PE demonstrated that reduced-dose systemic thrombolysis lowered the risk of pulmonary hypertension at 28 days and was associated with shorter hospital stays when compared to anticoagulation alone.
+A previous trial of systemic thrombolysis (ST) versus anticoagulation alone demonstrated a significant improvement in hemodynamic parameters and prevention of hemodynamic collapse.
+Unfortunately this was at the expense of an unacceptably high risk of bleeding complicationshttps://www.nejm.org/doi/full/10.1056/nejmoa1302097 A small RCT of 121 patients with PE demonstrated that reduced-dose systemic thrombolysis lowered the risk of pulmonary hypertension at 28 days and was associated with shorter hospital stays when compared to anticoagulation alone.
 There were no bleeding complications in either group. https://www.ajconline.org/article/S0002-9149(12)02205-9/fulltext A trial of reduced dose systemic thrombolysis versus anticoagulation alone is on the horizon (PEITHO-3).
-This option will be particularly important in centers without access to other options such as catheter directed therapies https://www.thieme-connect.com/products/ejournals/pdf/10.1055/a-1653-4699.pdf.
+This option will be particularly important in centers without access to other options such as catheter directed therapies https://www.thieme-connect.com/products/ejournals/pdf/10.1055/a-1653-4699.pdf

-Catheter directed therapies including low-dose thombolysis and thrombectomies have demonstrated a faster decrease in the RV/LV ratio at 24 hours, no increase in bleeding risk, and no increased risk of recurrent thrombosis when compared to anticoagulation alone. https://www.ahajournals.org/doi/full/10.1161/CIRCULATIONAHA.113.005544.
-A recent meta-analysis that included over 9000 patients, comparing CDT versus anticoagulation alone, demonstrated a significant in-hospital, 30-day, and 90-day mortality benefit to CDT with a tendency towards lower 1-year mortality.
-The rates of major and minor bleeding, and blood transfusions were similar in both groups https://www.ajconline.org/article/S0002-9149(22)00632-4/fulltext. .
-A large randomized controlled trial looking at clinical outcomes in catheter directed therapies + anticoagulation versus anticoagulation alone is currently underway with results anticipated in 2024 https://pubmed.ncbi.nlm.nih.gov/35588898/.
-Depending on the results of PEITHO-3, the question as to how catheter directed therapies compare to reduced dose thrombolysis seems a logical next step.
+Catheter directed therapies including low-dose thombolysis, ultrasound assisted thrombolysis, and thrombectomies have demonstrated a faster decrease in the RV/LV ratio at 24 hours, reduced pulmonary hypertenion, no increase in bleeding risk, and no increased risk of recurrent thrombosis when compared to anticoagulation alone. https://www.ahajournals.org/doi/full/10.1161/CIRCULATIONAHA.113.005544. https://pubmed.ncbi.nlm.nih.gov/26315743/. https://pubmed.ncbi.nlm.nih.gov/35778309/ https://pubmed.ncbi.nlm.nih.gov/30025734/ In the ultrasound assisted catheter directed thrombolysis RCT, these results were sustained up to one year and patients experienced improvement in functional status and quality of life compared to patients who received anticoagulation alone. https://www.ahajournals.org/doi/full/10.1161/CIRCINTERVENTIONS.120.009012 A recent meta-analysis that included over 9000 patients, comparing CDT versus anticoagulation alone, demonstrated a significant in-hospital, 30-day, and 90-day mortality benefit to CDT with a tendency towards lower 1-year mortality.
+The rates of major and minor bleeding, and blood transfusions were similar in both groups https://www.ajconline.org/article/S0002-9149(22)00632-4/fulltext A 2022 Randomized Controlled Trial o 85 patients receiving either CDT and anticoagulation versus anticoagulation alone demonstrated improvement in the RV/LV ration at 72 hours and 3 months in the CDT group, and lower risk of death https://jamanetwork.com/searchresults?q=CDT%20Canary&allSites=1&SearchSourceType=1&exPrm_qqq={DEFAULT_BOOST_FUNCTION}%22CDT%20Canary%22&exPrm_hl.q=CDT%20Canary A large randomized controlled trial looking at clinical outcomes in catheter directed therapies + anticoagulation versus anticoagulation alone is currently underway with results anticipated in 2024 https://pubmed.ncbi.nlm.nih.gov/35588898/.

 In the meantime, while we are awaiting clinical trial outcomes, we want to assess any patient with proximal pulmonary emboli who demonstrate biochemical and radiographic evidence of RV strain with any one of the clinical parameters outlined in our call criteria.
 Consequently, the full range of medical and interventional therapies can be discussed by the multidisciplinary pulmonary embolism response team (PERT) and these patients will be monitored in the Intensive Care Unit.